BrightspaceUI/visual-diff/README.md

 #### Asynchronous Behaviors

-Components may also have asynchronous behaviors (loading data, animations, etc.) triggered by user-interaction which requires the tests to wait before taking screenshots.
+Components may also have asynchronous behaviors (loading data, animations, etc.) triggered by user-interaction which require the tests to wait before taking screenshots.
 This is typically handled by waiting for some event using one of a couple approaches.
-The first uses our `oneEvent` helper.
+The first uses our `oneEvent` helper:

 ```js
 const { oneEvent } = require('@brightspace-ui/visual-diff/helpers');